Get Your Heart Tested With 24-Hour Holter Monitoring

 The results of your test will help your doctor determine:

 - How effective your medications are in controlling your heart problem

 - If you have any irregularities in your heart rhythm (fast or slow heartbeat)

 - How well your heart performs during physical exertion and rest

 - If there is reduced blood and oxygen to your heart that may be caused by heart disease

-To request an appointment for 24-hour Holter monitoring, speak with a cardiology provider at UPMC Susquehanna.
+To request an appointment for 24-hour Holter monitoring, speak with a cardiology provider at UPMC.

-Experienced cardiology specialists at UPMC Susquehanna's Heart & Vascular Institute utilize the latest technology for Holter monitoring Williamsport, PA, and the surrounding areas.
+Experienced cardiology specialists at UPMC's Heart and Vascular Institute utilize the latest technology for Holter monitoring Williamsport, PA, and the surrounding areas.